asaikali/docker-compose-postgres/README.md

 The postgres container looks for the initialization sql file at the path `/docker-entrypoint-initdb.d/docker_postgres_init.sql`.
-To keep things simple we store our ddl in a file called  `docker_postgres_init.sql` and put it at the same level as the `docker-compose.yml` as show by the example directory listing below.
+To keep things simple we store our ddl in a file called  `docker_postgres_init.sql` and put it at the same level as the `docker-compose.yml` as shown by the example directory listing below.

 ```